alipay/PainlessInferenceAcceleration/flood/README.md

 Our framework is undergoing rapid iteration, which may result in some features having bugs.
 If you encounter any issues, please feel free to report them.

 ## Models we support
+- Ling MoE Linear V1, V2

-- Ling MoE
+- Ling MoE V1, V2
 - Ling
 - Llama
 - Qwen
+- Qwen3
-- Deepseek v1
+- Deepseek V1, V2, V3

 ## Roadmap

-- Integrate our previous work `LOOKAHEAD`.

 - Improve prefill performance with Prefix caching.

 - Improve performance with CUDA-Graph.

-- Support more models, include Deepseek R1, etc.

 - Implement segment attention with `CUTE` for better performance, especially with FP8 kvcache.

+- Reduce pickle/unpickle overhead in `multiprocessing.queue`.

 ## Performance Comparison